drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 - Explain what a vector database is and how it can be used in a RAG application.

-- Explain the benefits of RAG + LLM over solo-LLM models.
+- Explain the benefits of RAG over just-LLM chatbots.

 <!--s-->